dimitri-edel/codeinstitute/readme.md

 I fixed the issue by applying the z-index property to the elements in question.
 ### Validator Testing
 The pages have been tested by validator.w3.org and jigsaw.w3.org/css-validator and have passed the tests.
-#### HTML Validator
-image
-#### CSS VAlidator
-image
 ## Deployment
-The site has been deployed from GitHub.
+The site has been deployed from GitHub Pages.
 The way to do that was to go to the settings.
 Click on the Pages icon.
 Select the repository and the branch.
 And click on Publish.
 And that was that.
 ## Technologies
 - GitHub
 - GitPod
-- Gimp
+- Gimp wsa used to manipulate images
-- Chhrome Developer Tools
+- Chhrome Developer Tools for testing and debugging
-- MS Paint

 ## Credits
+### HTML & CSS Coding
+- w3schools as a tutorial for more sophisticated HTML & CSS
+- Code Institute tutorials for Basic HTML & CSS
 ### Content
-- youtube.com
-- google.com
-- wikipedia.org
+- Much of the information about everything related to martial arts and Bruce Lee's part in it came from whatching videos on youtube.com
+- The short descriptions of the movies came from Google
+- Bruce Lee's biography and the list of his books and movies I found on wikipedia.org
-- fourminutebooks.com (Bruce Lee's famous quotes)
+- Bruce Lee's famous quotes were taken from fourminutebooks.com
+- The principles on how to set up a webpage came from watching the videos about the Love Running Project by Code Institute
 ### Media
 - wallpapersafari.com (Image for 'Enter the Dragon')
 - kindpng.com (Image for 'The Big Boss')